hybridly/hybridly/docs/guide/navigation.md

 ## Preloading requests

-Preloading pages will perform the usual underlying AJAX request, but instead of following-up with the navigation, Hybridly will cache the request result until the navigation is actually required.
+Preloading views will perform the usual underlying AJAX request, but instead of following-up with the navigation, Hybridly will cache the request result until the navigation is actually required.

 This results in a smoother, snappy user experience that may make your application more enjoyable to use.